mrseanryan/chocolate-bars/README.md

 -   'star' images in a folder like in Picasa
 -   move previously 'starred' images to a new folder
 -   delete the selected image
--   handles large number of images, via paging
+-   handles large number of images (2000+), via paging
 -   supports JPEG, PNG file formats
+-   correctly handles JPEG image orientation (from EXIF)

 ## usage - as cli (command line tool)